The Connecticut CJIS-CT Governing Board

-The Connecticut Criminal Justice Information System (CJIS) Governing Board, created by Public Act 99-14 in 1999, was directed to primarily engage in activities that constitute the administration of criminal justice.
-The Criminal Justice Information System Governing Board’s mission is to provide information sharing services to the CJIS Community.
+The Connecticut Criminal Justice Information System (CJIS-CT) Governing Board, created by Public Act 99-14 in 1999, was directed to primarily engage in activities that constitute the administration of information sharing.
+The Criminal Justice Information System Governing Board’s mission is to provide information sharing services to the CJIS-CT Community.

-The Governing Board is co-chaired by Office of Policy Management (OPM) Under Secretary Marc Pelka and Judge Patrick L. Carroll, III, Chief Court Administrator and comprised of the criminal justice agencies; its membership and responsibilities were expanded with Public Act 08-01.
+The Governing Board is co-chaired by Judge Patrick L. Carroll, III, Former Chief Court Administrator, and comprised of the criminal justice agencies; its membership and responsibilities were expanded with Public Act 08-01.

-Members of the CJIS Governing Board establish direction and policy on justice information supportive of law enforcement and court functions involving apprehension, adjudication, incarceration, and supervision.
+Members of the CJIS-CT Governing Board establish direction and policy on justice information supportive of law enforcement and court functions involving apprehension, adjudication, incarceration, and supervision.
 The Governing Board meets on a quarterly basis to review progress of CISS, set the necessary operating policies, and resolve issues.
-It has the authority to establish committees and has designated a CJIS Implementation Group composed of agency designees to facilitate the inter-agency coordination of CJIS projects, with the focus on CISS, review and direct the criminal justice information system consulting firms, and resolve functional and operational issues.
+It has the authority to establish committees and has designated a CJIS-CT Implementation Group composed of agency designees to facilitate the inter-agency coordination of CJIS-CT projects, with the focus on CISS, review and direct the criminal justice information system consulting firms, and resolve functional and operational issues.